brunswyck/exquisite-corpse-patrick-brunswyck/README.md

 > The meeting went on for ever with foxes sneaking up the rabbit hole.
 > Tensions was rising and instead of worrying about the sly foxes creeping in, most of them got furious at each other.
 > The rabbit with the red had threw a carrot at the white-socked rabbit.

+>When the tension notch down, they decided to hire a group of well-trained armadillos to defend their hole.
+>The task wouldn't be easy, since armadillos lived far away, in the hot dessert near El Paso.
+>But first they had to distract the fox outside the door so one of them could sneak out and look for the help.